Live,Online,Radio,Studio,Desk,With,On,Air,Sign,,Entertainment

 When you see the acronym “WB” on a radio, it typically stands for “Wideband.”
 Wideband refers to the frequency range in which the radio operates.

-It signifies that the radio station broadcasts within a more comprehensive range of frequencies compared to other stations.
+It signifies that the radio station broadcasts within a more comprehensive range of frequencies than other stations.
 WB broadcasts can cover a broader area and provide more precise and detailed audio signals.

 WB is commonly used on radios to indicate that the station operates on a wideband frequency range.
 This designation is often found on radio dials, displays, or tuning indicators.